 A dual housing market operates in Alexandrina.
 This consists of retirees (typically 55-69 years) and families with children aged 0-9 years.
 In general, the coastal strip is favoured by retirees attracted to the natural amenity of the region.
 While some retirees may be moving into their former holiday homes on a permanent basis, more recent years have seen the growth of retirement and lifestyle villages catering to this housing market.

 In contrast, towns in the northern part of Alexandrina have good transport links into Adelaide and therefore are increasingly becoming part of the wider commuter belt.
 This, combined with relatively affordable home owning opportunities, means that in-migration of families is more predominant in the north.

 In addition, due to its role as a holiday and retirement destination, dwelling vacancy rates in Alexandrina are higher than average.
 There are significant variations in vacancy rates across the municipality, with rates highest in the coastal towns where many of these dwellings operate as holiday or second homes.
 For example, around half of the dwellings in Port Elliot-Middleton were vacant at the 2011 Census.

 Due to the differences in role and function, as well as variations in residential land supply, population and housing outcomes are quite different across the municipality.
 Signficant residential opportunities have been identified in Strathalbyn Town and Hindmarsh Island - Mundoo Island.
-From 2021, the planned Goolwa Growth Area is assumed to be developed, and this will significantly increase residential development opportunities to the north of the existing Goolwa township.
+From the early 2020s, the planned Goolwa Growth Area is assumed to be developed, and this will significantly increase residential development opportunities to the north of the existing Goolwa township.
 In constrast, rural areas and small townships are assumed to experience modest growth.
-Overall, Alexandrina's population is forecast to increase to approximately 34,320 in 2036.
+Overall, Alexandrina's population is forecast to increase to approximately 34,820 in 2036.